Michael E. Mann: CRU email controversy

 In November 2009, hackers obtained a large number of emails exchanged among researchers at the Climatic Research Unit of the University of East Anglia and with other scientists, including Mann.
 The release of their correspondence on the Internet sparked the Climatic Research Unit email controversy, commonly known as "Climategate", in which extracts from emails were publicized to raise accusations against the scientists.
 A series of investigations cleared the scientists of wrongdoing.
 Detailed analysis by the United States Environmental Protection Agency (EPA) found that the critics made unsupported accusations of falsification and manipulation or destruction of data and were commonly mistaken about the scientific issues.

 Mann was specifically cleared by several inquiries.
 Pennsylvania State University (PSU) commissioned two reviews related to the emails and his research, which reported in February and July 2010.
 They cleared Mann of misconduct, stating there was no substance to the allegations, but criticized him for sharing unpublished manuscripts with third parties.

 The EPA gave detailed consideration to petitions with allegations against Mann from lobbyists including the Southeastern Legal Foundation, Peabody Energy, the Competitive Enterprise Institute, and the Ohio Coal Association: the EPA found their claims were not supported by the evidence.

-At the request of Senator Jim Inhofe, who has called the science of man-made climate change a hoax, the Inspector General of the United States Department of Commerce investigated the emails in relation to NOAA, and concluded that there was no evidence of inappropriate manipulation of data.
+At the request of Senator Jim Inhofe, who had called man-made climate change a hoax, the Inspector General of the United States Department of Commerce investigated the emails in relation to NOAA, and concluded that there was no evidence of inappropriate manipulation of data.
 The Office of the Inspector General (OIG) of the National Science Foundation also carried out a detailed investigation, which it closed on August 15, 2011.
 It agreed with the conclusions of the university inquiries, and exonerated Mann of charges of scientific misconduct.